Assam Career : B.N. College of Agriculture Recruitment 2023

 Emoluments : As per DBT/DST AAU norms

-How to apply : Candidates may appear for the interview with application in plain paper along with biodata and all other supporting testimonials.
+How to apply : Candidates will have to appear for the interview with application in plain paper along with biodata and all other supporting testimonials.

 Detailed Advertisement : Click Here